hariszaf/pema/README.md

  singularity pull pema shub://hariszaf/pema
 ```

 Now you have PEMA on your environment.
-But there is still one thing that you need to do!
-And it is an **important** one!
-Please **download** the [*parameters.tsv*](https://github.com/hariszaf/pema/blob/master/parameters.tsv) and move it or copy it to the same folder with your raw data.
+But there is still one really **important** thing that you need to do!
+Please **download** the [*parameters.tsv*](https://github.com/hariszaf/pema/blob/master/parameters.tsv) file and move it or copy it to the same folder with your raw data.

 Now you are ready to go!

 ## Running PEMA
-Singularity allows to use a  job scheduler that allocates compute resources on clusters and at the same time, works as a queuing system, as **[Slurm](https://slurm.schedmd.com/overview.html)**.
-This way you are able to create a job as you useally do in your system and after setting the parameters' file as you want to, run PEMA as a job on your cluster.
+Singularity permits the use of a job scheduler that allocates computional resources on clusters and at the same time, works as a queuing system, as **[Slurm](https://slurm.schedmd.com/overview.html)**.
+This way you are able to create a job as you usually do in your system and after editing the parameters file as needed, run PEMA as a job on your cluster.